AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-filebundles.md

 ## OTIOZ

-The OTIOD adapter will build a bundle into a zipfile (using the zipfile library).
+The OTIOZ adapter will build a bundle into a zipfile (using the zipfile library).
+The adapter will write media into the zip file uncompressed and the content.otio with compression.

 ### Optional Arguments: